RetiaLLC/usb-nugget-docs-site/content/en/docs/guides/load-payloads.md

 ---
 The USB Nugget supports adding payloads both through the web interface and directly over USB.

-To start, let's write a simple Nugget Script payload and save it over USB.
+To start, let's write a simple CatScratch payload and save it over USB.

 **Step 1: Write & Save a Simple Script**